 Cloud shapes are in constant flux; nobody would ever see that cathedral but us.

 IFR the Next Day

 I took my IFR check-ride on a Friday.
-The next morning I took off in my 150, headed for an overnight stay at State College, Pennsylvania, from which I would go on to Portland, Maine, on Sunday.
+The next morning I took off in my 150, headed for an overnight stay at State College, Pennsylvania, from where I would go on to Portland, Maine, on Sunday morning.
 It was a perfect flight for a new IFR pilot: it started clear, but as I flew north, the haze got thicker and thicker.
 By the time I reached Pennsylvania, I was flying through clouds a baptism by fire, but a gentle one.

 What an IFR Pilot Does For Fun

 It was a beautiful Sunday morning if you are an IFR pilot.
 The day was totally overcast, with cloud bases that were just a few hundred feet above the ground, just above the minimums, and with no wind to speak of.
 It was a great day to go shoot some IFR approaches, and maintain my IFR currency.
 I took off from Donaldson in the 182, and was in the clouds at 550 feet.

 First on my Flight Plan was Laurens, with its GPS-8 approach, so ATC pointed us at the first waypoint on the approach.
 Went through the approach on autopilot, releasing altitude-hold and using the throttle to control altitude, just like you're supposed to do.
 Right at the minimums, I spotted the airport; I could have landed if I had wanted to.
 Then back up into the clouds, and on to the missed approach, and the hold.